stbensonimoh/intern-practice-assignment/questions/javascript-fundamentals.md

 **hint**: The function should use the name argument passed in as `String` to do the greeting.
 It should also use the built-in `Date()` function in Javascript to get the current date.
 It can also use the `toLocale()` method to format the date appropriately.

 Secondly, create a function that takes in two numbers as arguments and returns a sum of both numbers to the console. **Note**: The fuction should still run properly, even if the numbers are passed in as `String`.

+## Question 6 (Refactoring Hard-Coded Code to reusable functions)
+Check the `question6.js` file.
+Inside it, you will find some hard-coded functions and some other code.
+Rewrite them into re-usable functions.

+Make sure to write them in ES6 Syntax using `let` and `const` and the fat arrow function.